lsoft/DpdtInject/README.md

 ### Singleton

 The only one instance of defined type is created.
 If instance is `IDisposable` then `Dispose` method will be invoked at the moment the cluster is disposing.
-This operation is thread safety, user double checking locking algorithm.
+This operation is thread safety, double checking locking algorithm is on.

 ### Transient